How’s your week going?

-In case you haven’t done the 5-minute exercises, you can find them here.
+In case you haven’t done the 10-minute exercises, you can find them here.

-How did they go?
+How did you go?
 Did anything surprise you?

 Hopefully you found a few nuggets of wisdom and positivity amongst the crazy last few months we have all had.

 I always gain a lot from reflecting – even if it’s just for a few quick minutes.